 Thinking about my favourite dish – full English breakfast, and trying to imagine it without eggs, pretty much ruins the entire dish.
 I probably speak for many other people, and not just foodies.
 I’ve long since been made wise to the negative effects eating eggs can have though, so I do try to limit my egg-intake accordingly.

-However, I noticed that many other hearty breakfast alternatives contain eggs as an ingredient.
+However, I noticed that many other hearty breakfast alternatives and balanced meal recipes contain eggs as an ingredient.
 I’ve since learned all about using something like overripe bananas as a replacement binding agent in pancakes to reduce the amount of eggs I consume, along with my family, because most of the disadvantages of eating eggs can be avoided by limiting the consumption of the eggs themselves.

 Otherwise there are way more pros than cons to eating eggs, or rather pros which carry a lot more weight and impact than the cons.